top of page

 Sharon Fairweather-Murray

-Sharon had this large adenoma removed by Shad Khan following a failed sternotomy at Addenbrookes where a lymph gland was removed in error.
+Sharon had a large adenoma removed by Shad Khan following a failed sternotomy at Addenbrookes Hospital, where a lymph gland was removed in error.
+Sharon's calcium was 2.68 at its highest.
+This large adenoma measured 30 mm x 13 mm x 7 mm

 132893963_429686858065088_4356002671450371479_n_edited.jpg

-Sharon's calcium was 2.68 at its highest.
-This large adenoma measured 30 mm x 13 mm x 7 mm.
-It's difficult to see how it could have been missed.
-Sharon has been referred for genetic testing as her mum has also been diagnosed with PHPT.
-It could be a coincidence, and wouldn't be the first time we've seen close relatives diagnosed without a genetic cause.
-I will update.
+Sharon was referred for genetic testing as her mum has also been diagnosed with PHPT.
+It could be coincidence, and wouldn't be the first time we've seen close relatives diagnosed without a genetic cause.

 143690585_212103453954543_32533303795158